Niedzielan/aoe2_gpv_decrypt_py/README.md

 # Quick Note on extracting scenarios from decrypted campaign files
 Most of the campaigns are extractable ingame (put them in the custom campaigns folder, then load in the editor.)

+Currently there is a UI bug when trying to extract scenarios when there are too many scenarios and the confirm button is off-screen.
+This ocurs with the Chronicles Alexander prcam1.aoe2campaign
+You should be able to use the arrow keys to select the buttons and enter to activate them (i.e. left arror + enter) [Thanks to RoyalForgotten]
-The Chronicles Alexander prcam1.aoe2campaign might not extract scenarios well in-game due to the message box being too large to fit the confirm button in.
-You can use [rge_campaign](https://github.com/withmorten/rge_campaign/) to extract (e.g. with command `rge_campaign.exe x prcam1.aoe2campaign out_prcam1` )
+Alternatively, you can use [rge_campaign](https://github.com/withmorten/rge_campaign/) to extract (e.g. with command `rge_campaign.exe x prcam1.aoe2campaign out_prcam1` )

 # Short Readme